sharath291994/CE-fit-analysis/README.md

 All outputs are organized into **separate folders** in the same directory as the input Excel file.

 Kindly note that this is a beta version.
-The utility is undergoing further tests for troubleshoot issues.
-The final version of the source code would be uploaded soon.
+The utility is undergoing further tests and the final version would be uploaded soon.

 ---